openframeworks/ofBook/math_chapters_unnumbered/Math_chapters.md

 	}
 ```
 We'll skip the entire solution, and just reveal that the result will appear in the form of $$ax^{3} + bx^{2} + cx + d$$
 See the pattern here?
-The highest exponent is the number of successive `ofLerp`s we applied, i.e. the number of successive times we changed using our parameter $$$t$$$.
+The highest exponent is the number of successive `ofLerp`s we applied, i.e. the number of successive times we changed using our parameter $t$.

 **//TODO: Add thanks to Steven Wittens for the idea of lerping**